*This page is under constant development Updated: 23/3/20

 Make a superhero bookmark – and use it as you read your book daily!
 J

 Welcome to our class page.
 On this page, you can find out the exciting adventures that 6KP have been up to recently.
 In addition, there will be resources and useful information for both parents and children, posted on here.
 So please take your time to read our page and become digitally connected to our class.

-Monday is when we have outdoor PE, so we need to make sure we bring our full correct kit.
+Monday is when we have outdoor PE with Mr Cooper, so we need to make sure we bring our full correct kit.

 |Friday||Friday is when we have golden time, so we need to make sure that we have behaved during the week!|

 All pupils are expected to follow the uniform policy and are expected to look smart and presentable around the school, at all time.
 Black shoes or trainers must be worn to school or other footwear will be presented to pupils.
 If pupils are not in correct uniform or footwear, a phone call home will be made, for uniform to be brought into the school.
 If this fails, children will be given correct uniform or footwear to wear.
 This is in-line with the uniform policy.

 During PE, children will be expected to bring their full correct kit.
 If they do not, they will be sent down to the office by the teacher for some kit to borrow.
 From September, we will be taking part in outdoor PE and will be taking part in a fitness module during indoor PE.
 Exercising and improve our fitness is beneficial to us, as it helps keep our bodies on top form, help the release of important chemicals in our body and helps fit boredom and negative emotions that we may get during a action-packed year.